brendanw/profilehttp/README.md

 | read 100,000 medium-sized responses from same endpoint |   |   |   |

 **Run the tests**
-If on mac you'll need gradle `brew install gradle`
+If on a mac you'll need gradle

+`brew install gradle`

+Run the below from within server folder to start the server

+`./gradlew run`

+Then individually run okhttpkt and ktorkt.

 **Background**